dart-lang/site-www/src/codelabs/null-safety.md

 ## Nullable and non-nullable types

-When you opt into null safety, all types are non-nullable by default.
+When you [opt in to null safety](/null-safety#enable-null-safety), all types are non-nullable by default.
 For example, if you have a variable of type `String`, it will always contain a string.

-If you want a variable of type `String` to accept any string or the value `null`, but nothing else, give the variable a nullable type by adding a question mark (`?`) after the type name.
+If you want a variable of type `String` to accept any string or the value `null`, give the variable a nullable type by adding a question mark (`?`) after the type name.
 For example, a variable of type `String?` can contain a string, or it can be null.

 ### Example: Introducing non-nullable types